⚡ Quick Verdict:

 📋 How to switch:

-- Export all finished projects from Descript as audio/video files
+- Export your finished projects as audio or video files from Descript

 🔄 Switching from Podcastle to Descript?